tom--/yii2-dynamic-ar/README.md

-> NOTE: Owing to a [showstopper bug](https://mariadb.atlassian.net/browse/MDEV-7650) in Maria Server I have stopped working on this.
-I don't know if it will resume.
+> <span style="color:red">NOTE: Owing to a [showstopper bug](https://mariadb.atlassian.net/browse/MDEV-7650) in Maria Server I have stopped working on this.
+I don't know if it will resume.</span>

 # yii2-dynamic-ar extension